alexandra-zaharia/libgcds/tests/README.md

 ## -Wconversion warnings

 There are some `-Wsign-conversion` warnings when compiling the tests.
 This is due to the fact that the number of items in a data structure is stored as an `unsigned int`.
 When the user attempts to insert or remove an item at an invalid (negative) index, this generates a compiler warning.
-The data structures themselves handle such situations gracefully: the index (which should be an unsigned integer) is first converted to an integer and checked whether this integer it is negative, in which case the returns an failure code.
+The data structures themselves handle such situations gracefully: the index (which should be an unsigned integer) is first converted to an integer and it is checked whether this integer is negative, in which case a failure code is returned.